GuizhanCraft/GuizhanCraft/documents/intro-en-US.md

 # GuizhanCraft

-GuizhanCraft is a Slimefun4 Addon made by ybw0014.
+GuizhanCraft is a Slimefun4 addon made by ybw0014.

 ## Content

 ### Machines

-- Backpack Upgrader: Upgrade Backpacks using this machine.
-(Made for a special feature in a testing branch of Slimefun Chinese version)

-### Magic
+- Electric Spawner Assembler：You can assemble electric spawner with electric spawner framework and a reinforced spawner.